Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations: Evaluation Setup

-The word error rate (WER) is a common evaluation metric for ASR systems.
-It measures the distance between two transcripts, according to the number of actions needed to turn one text into the other.
-The Levenshtein distance defines those actions as insertion, deletion, or substitution.
-Since the WER is normalized by the number of words in the first transcript, the error rate can be greater than one (i.e., when the number of actions is greater than the length of the reference transcript).
+The word error rate (WER) measures the distance between two transcripts according to the number of actions needed to turn one text into the other (i.e., insertion, deletion, or substitution).
+The WER is normalized by the number of words in the first transcript, thus the error rate can be greater than one (i.e., when the number of actions is greater than the length of the reference transcript).
 Since the topic detector analyzes the sentence words to detect the topic, we found that it is more important to understand the changes at the word level than the character level.
-It is important to note that evaluating the UAP's effectiveness in the privacy protection task should be done by evaluating the complete surveillance system (i.e., the topic detector).
-However, to allow future studies to reproduce our results, we use the WER to report the perturbation's effect on the ASR model.
+We note that evaluating a UAP for the privacy protection task should be done by examining the complete surveillance system (i.e., the topic detector).
+However, we report the WER because it is a common metric for ASR models.